devosc/docker/README.md

 echo "127.0.0.1 docker-project" | sudo tee -a /etc/hosts
 ```
 #### Configuration Installer
-Run the `install` script to create the `.build.env`,  `services` and `traefik.toml` files.
+Run the `install` script to create the `.build.env`,  `services` and `traefik/dynamic.toml` files.
 ```
 ./install
 ```
 Or manually copy and configure the files.
 #### Manual Configuration
-Create a self signed SSL certificate and copy the sample `traefik.toml` file.
+Create a self signed SSL certificate and copy the file `traefik/dynamic-sample.toml` to `traefik/dynamic.toml`.
 ```
 traefik/create-cert && \
-cp traefik/traefik-sample.toml traefik/traefik.toml
+cp traefik/dynamic-sample.toml traefik/dynamic.toml
 ```
 Copy the sample `services` script file to manage the shared services, e.g. Traefik, MariaDB, PostgreSQL, MailHog and Adminer.
 ```